 Another factor that can impact wrap lifespan is the installation process.
-A wrap that’s not properly installed can quickly start showing signs of wear like peeling or getting dirty under the wrap.
+A wrap that’s not properly installed can quickly start showing signs of wear, conditions like peeling or getting dirty under the wrap.
 Be sure to choose a professional company, like Pixus, that specializes in vehicle wraps for the best and longest lasting results.

 Extending the Lifespan of a Vehicle Wrap

 Proper care and maintenance are the best ways to extend the life of your vehicle wrap and get the most benefit from your investment.
 Parking in a garage or a shaded area and keeping your vehicle clean can help to reduce damage to the wrap.

 Harsh temperatures or exposure to other extreme conditions can cause small bubbles to appear in the wrap, typically during the first couple of weeks.
 If you notice such bubbles, avoid pressing on them or attempting to fix them yourself.
 Instead, it’s best to bring your vehicle back to where it was wrapped, and let the installation professionals work to fix the problem with a little bit of heat.

 Washing is a big issue with wrapped vehicles.
 You want the vehicle to stay clean so it looks professional and helps extend the life of the wrap, but frequent or improper washings can reduce the life expectancy of a vehicle wrap.
 Here are some care tips for wrapped vehicles: